-In connection with lending securities, a Fund may pay reasonable finders, administrative, and custodial fees.
-No such fees will be paid to any person if it or any of its affiliates is affiliated with the applicable Fund, Domini, or the applicable Subadviser.
+In connection with lending securities, the Fund may pay reasonable finders, administrative, and custodial fees.
+No such fees will be paid to any person if it or any of its affiliates is affiliated with the Fund, Domini, or the Subadviser.